makcim392/url-shortener-lambda-aws/readme.md

 # Description

 This is a simple REST API that takes a URL and returns a short URL.
+It uses AWS Lambda and S3 to store the short URLs.

 # Building